 Question: "Is partial preterism biblical?
 What do partial preterists believe?"

-The partial preterist also appeals to Matthew 24:34 where it speaks of “this generation.”
-They say that Christ was referring to those living at the time He spoke the words recorded in that passage.
-Christ was not referring to the people of that day but to the generation or people who would be witnesses to the events recorded in Matthew 24:15–31.
-That generation will be those who are witnesses to Christ’s bodily return (v.
-29–30).
+Partial preterists also appeal to Matthew 24:34 where Jesus speaks of “this generation.”
+They say that Christ was referring to those living at the time He spoke the words recorded in that chapter; thus, the tribulation had to occur within about 40 years of His statement.
+However, we believe that Jesus was not referring to the people of His day but to the generation who would witness the events recorded in Matthew 24:15–31.
+That future generation will witness all of the swiftly moving events of the last days, including Christ’s bodily return (verses 29–30).

 © Copyright 2002-2014 Got Questions Ministries.